 The preparation of the accompanying consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses, and disclosures of contingent liabilities.
 Actual results could differ from these estimates.
-Notes to Financial Statements

 (3) Foreign-currency Transactions and Translation